-- Keep a minimum distance of 7 meters (21 feet) from the Gorillas.
-(This reduces the risk transmitting diseases between humans and Gorillas.
+- Keep a minimum distance of 7 meters (21 feet) from the gorillas.

 - Keep your voices low at all times.
 However, it is okay to ask the guide questions.

-- Sometimes the Gorillas charge.
-Follow the guide’s example by crouching down slowly, and do not look at the Gorillas in the eyes.
-Wait for the gorilla to pass you by and do not attempt to run away (this will increase the risk of attack).
+- Sometimes the gorillas charge.
+Follow the guide’s example by crouching down slowly, and do not look at the gorillas in the eyes.
+Wait for the gorilla to pass you by and do not attempt to run away (as this will increase the risk of attack).

-- The maximum time visitors are allowed to spend with the Gorillas is one hour; however, if the Gorillas become agitated or nervous, the guide will end the visit early.
+- The maximum time visitors are allowed to spend with the gorillas is one hour.